๐ IDs vs Spatial Relationships

 An ID uniquely identifies each row of data or geographical feature.

-OS produces various datasets of unique identifiers for a wide range of landscapes and built environment features for projects that require greater data connectivity, all available for free via the OS website.โ
+Ordnance Survey produces various datasets of unique identifiers for a wide range of landscapes and built environment features for projects that require greater data connectivity, all available for free via the Ordnance Survey website.

 Spatial relationships indicate how two geometries interact with one another.
 They are a fundamental capability for querying geometry.